What is the FocusDiffuser?

 The FocusDiffuser controls light like a grid, but also focuses light like a lens—all while keeping it super soft.

-Inside the FocusDiffuser, micro-structures alter the angle of light in 40 or 20-degree beam angles, softly redirecting light forward and causing less spill.
+Inside the FocusDiffuser, micro-structures alter the angle of light in a 40-degree beam angle, softly redirecting light forward and causing less spill.

 The FocusDiffuser actually increases the effective light output of your light—just like a fresnel lens!
 Our popular MagBeam, introduced spotlight-like control and light intensity in a small modifier, and now the FocusDiffuser gives you the same increase in effective light output potential in a larger modifier.